Bob Peterson (photographer)

+Early life and education

-Peterson was born in Edmonton, Alberta, Canada, Robert Dale Matt Peterson attended the Northern Alberta Institute of Technology, and graduated in 1965 from that institution's first class of Photography.
-Bob Peterson worked for the Edmonton Journal, CFRN-TV, and as a freelance photographer.
+Peterson was born in Edmonton, Alberta, Canada.
+He attended the Northern Alberta Institute of Technology, and graduated in 1965 from that institution's first class of photography.

+Career

-Peterson was the Official Photographer for the Edmonton Eskimos football team from 1975 to 1983, and for the Edmonton Drillers soccer team from 1981-2.
+Peterson worked for the Edmonton Journal, CFRN-TV, and as a freelance photographer.
+He was the Official Photographer for the Edmonton Eskimos football team from 1975 to 1983, and for the Edmonton Drillers soccer team from 1981 to 1982.